AfaanBilal/codeigniter-multiple-deployments/chapter1.md

 - ``assets`` directory inside each of the ``sub-domain-n.example.com`` will hold any instance specific assets that we may need (Optional).
 - ``.htaccess`` inside our each of the ``sub-domain-n.example`` will help us remove the ``index.php`` from our URLs as well as implement a domain filter.

-Now, we'll walk through the files that need to modified one-by-one.
+Now, we'll walk through the files that need to be modified one-by-one.